burtgulash/fav2011-pc-plot/README.md

 # Graph - plotting utility for mathematical functions

 Seminar assignment from course **Programming in C**.
-Aim of this assignment is to make a program to produce vector function plots in postscript of single variable functions.
+Aim of this assignment is to make a program in ANSI C to produce vector function plots in postscript of single variable functions.
 I made it so that the resulting plots are visually similar to plots produced by R language.